Low Libido in Men:

 Is Low Libido Psychological, Physical — or Both?

-It usually reflects a combination of biology, psychology, and what’s happening in your relationships.
-Our bodies, emotions, histories, relationships, and sexual experiences interact in complex ways — and understanding that interaction is often the key to making sense of what’s going on.
+Low libido is rarely caused by just one thing.
+It usually reflects a combination of biology, psychology, and what's happening in your relationships.
+Our bodies, emotions, histories, and sexual experiences interact in complex ways — and understanding that interaction is often the key to making sense of what's going on.

 Sometimes there is something medically wrong.
 Particularly if you notice a gradual decrease in desire over time, often with fatigue and erection problems - that's where testosterone and cardiometabolic issues often come in.